Smotto/WEBDEVELOPMENT-finalproject/README.md

 Below please explain how to fully install and run your application.

 1. Download zip folder.
-2. Download and Install Node.js
+2. Download and Install Node.js 12.13.1 LTS
 3. Access terminal.
 4. Change directory to unzipped folder.
 5. Type into the terminal "npm express install --save"